6. Pantluci

 /m/

-/amta/ Ñ ["h˘an.t@]
+tsa/ Ñ ["h˘an.

 /d/

-/ada/ Ñ ["a.R@]
+/ada/ Ñ ["ha.R@]

-When following a stop, weaken to [l].
+When following a consonant in the same syllable, weaken to [l],

 "